yetudada/katacoda-scenarios/get-started/01-setup/step2.md

  - **Python package:** A name for the Python package name in your project (short, all-lowercase) e.g.`get_started `{{execute}}

-The output lists the directory in which to find the project and you can enter the project folder:
+The output lists the directory in which to find the project and enter the project folder:
 `cd get-started`{{execute}}

-You can have a look at what your project template looks like with:
+Have a look at your project template with:
 `ls .`{{execute}}